 An important component of Hamilton's transportation network is an efficient system of goods and services movement, which helps attract and retain industries and business, thus contributing to the City's economy.
 The major goods movement facilities and corridors in Hamilton consists of provincial highways, the road network, rail, the John C. Munro Hamilton International Airport and the Port of Hamilton.
-The local goods movement network links to the wider inter-regional, inter-provincial, and inter-national goods movement network as shown in the Growth Plan for the Greater Golden Horseshoe and further detailed in the GGH Transportation Plan's Strategic Goods Movement Network and associated policy directions.
+The local goods movement network links to the wider inter-regional, inter-provincial, and inter-national goods movement network as detailed shown in the Growth Plan for the Greater Golden Horseshoe.
 Hamilton has access to a wide range of major goods movement facilities and corridors.
 These facilities and corridors form a network which contributes to making the City an ideal location for a "goods movement gateway".
-(OPA 167, MMAH Mod.
-29)
+(OPA 167)